 7. St. Francis Church (Igreja de São Francisco)

 Built in the 14th century, St. Francis Church is beyond any doubt the most beautiful in Porto, mainly because of its gilded wood interior.
 About 500 kg of gold were needed to literally cover the church’s interior.
 The luxurious church will surely astonish you and visiting it should definitely be on your list of things to do in Porto.

 Of the things to do in Porto you can’t miss a visit to Ribeira.
-Classified as Unesco World Heritage since 1996, Ribeira, Douro’s riverfront, is the most emblematic neighbourhood and part of the historic centre of Porto.
+Classified as UNESCO World Heritage since 1996, Ribeira, Douro’s riverfront, is the most emblematic quarter and part of the historic centre of Porto.

 Have a stroll through the narrow streets to discover the real appeal of this place.
 In Ribeira’s riverfront you may gaze at the Luis I Bridge designed by the engineer Théophile Seyrug, Gustave Eiffel’s disciple.

 9. Port Wine Cellars (Caves do vinho do Porto)

 On the other side of Douro river, in Vila Nova de Gaia, there are more than 50 Port Wine cellars.
 Though the wine was named after the city, the vineyards are 100 kms away, in Douro valley; the wine is then transported to Porto to be aged and sold.
 Numerous cellars may be visited and give you the opportunity to taste many types of Port wine.

 10. Serra do Pilar Monastery (Mosteiro da Serra do Pilar)

 Serra do Pilar Monastery keeps the interesting church and cloister, built in 1538; of round format, it is a replica of Santa Maria Redonda in Rome and a unique example in Portugal.
 In 1832, during the Siege of Porto, the monastery was converted in a temporary fortress.